-Below are resources our community partners are providing to help support families and students during the COVID-19 stay at home order.
+Below are resources to help support families and students.

-We are only including free resources from existing nonprofits, businesses and organizations in our local community.
+We focus on resources from existing nonprofits, businesses and organizations in our local community.

 We understand that all resources may not work for all families or students.
 Please use your own judgement when selecting a resource to make sure it is the best option for you.

 Have a resource to share?
 Email us at email@example.com